All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 July 1889: “The New Yorks’ midsummer uniforms are of cream white flannel, cut loosely for coolness sake.
 Black letters spell ‘New York’ across the chest shields.
 The belts and stockings are black.”
 From the Pittsburgh Daily Post, July 29, 1889.
 Research from Chuck McGill.
 This report implied the team wore a bib-style shirt though no visual has been found to support this.

 July 1889: “The new uniforms of the Giants are not likely to be seen for some time.
-Only two suits provided to be fits.
+Only two suits provided fits.
 [Monte] Ward and [William] Brown can get into their suits; none of the others can.
 ‘I got into mine,’ said Brown, ‘with the aid of a shoe-horn.’
 Orator O’Rourke spent the best part of two days struggling to insert himself inside the uniform, but finally gave up.
 The toggery will be fixed in time for Thursday’s game [actually played in New York on Friday, August 2, against Philadelphia].”
 From the Philadelphia Record, July 29 1889.
 Research from Ed Morton.

 July 29, 1889, New York v.
 Washington at Washington: “By telegraph to the Herald – Pitcher O’Day, in a black uniform, presented an odd appearance to the local eye as he limbered up.”
 From the New York Herald, July 30, 1889.
 O’Day was purchased from Washington by New York on July 26, 1889.
 O’Day purchase info from baseball-reference.com.